|TRUE (but not for the reason you think)|

 Some who think they're in the know attempt to explain the seeming contradiction of 'The exception proves the rule' by looking at the verb used in the aphorism in a less common fashion.
 While we're now most familiar with 'prove' as a verb meaning 'to establish as truth,' an older meaning of that self-same word that has since almost disappeared from everyday usage defines it as meaning 'to test.'
 By those lights, 'The exception proves the rule' should be read as 'The exception tests the rule' — that is, the contradiction puts the claim through its paces and finds it wanting.

 Yet even that is not the case.
-Our puzzling saying is actually a legal maxim drawn from early 17th century English law.
-It was then written in Latin as
+Our puzzling saying is actually a legal maxim drawn from early

 If that sounds a bit hard to grasp, consider this: A sign announcing 'Free parking on Sunday' should lead one to conclude that on every other day of the week there will be a charge levied for leaving one's car in that spot.
 The posted exception, therefore proves (demonstrates) that at other times the rule is in effect.